-How To Get A Medical Marijuana Card Online In New Mexico [2020 Update]
+How To Get A New Mexico Marijuana Card

 In order to get a medical marijuana card in New Mexico, you must first get approved by a state-certified physician.
 You can then apply for your New Mexico medical marijuana card online.
 The state of New Mexico now offers a full-fledged medical marijuana program.
 Participating in the state’s medical cannabis program is not difficult.
 Let’s get into the details of how to get a New Mexico marijuana card online using telehealth, then we’ll go over the qualifying conditions for legal medical marijuana, New Mexico marijuana laws, as well as Q&A.